 Tickets for Homing Pidgin — the lockdown spin-off of experimental Hackney fine dining restaurant — are selling out quicker than hotcakes, and for good reason.
 Its weekly changing menu sounds sensational: smoked confit chicken with salsa verde, mackerel escabeche, dulce de leche milk cake are just a few dishes that have cropped up so far.

 In the restaurant’s three years of operating, it’s never repeated a dish yet.
-A great array of natural wines, pre-bottled negronis and ciders are also found on its website.
-Tickets go on sale every Sunday at 9pm for home delivery; be quick if you don’t want to miss out.
+A great array of natural wines, pre-bottled negronis, ciders and St Jude’s cheese are also found on its website.
+Daily menus are available to order four days in advance; be quick if you don’t want to miss out.

 Pied à Terre, Fitzrovia